NoahR02/learn-odin/src/control_flow_statements/for_statement.md

 # `For` Statement

-The for statement, also called the for loop is, useful for executing some block of code a specified amount of times based upon some condition.
+The for statement, also called the for loop, is useful for executing some block of code a specified amount of times based upon some condition.

 A basic for loop has 2 statements and one conditional which are separated by semicolons:
 - The initial statement: This is executed before the first iteration.